Howard DGA-3

 The Howard DGA-3 "Pete", a.k.a.
-"Damned Good Airplane – 3", "Baker Special", and "Little Audrey" was the third aircraft built by Ben Howard, and the first in a series of racing aircraft.
+"Damned Good Airplane – 3", "Baker Special", and "Little Audrey" is the third aircraft built by Ben Howard, and the first in a series of racing aircraft.
 Howard claimed that the aircraft was so fast from his use of "Go Grease".

 Design and development

 The DGA-3 was started as a side project based on getting the best performing aircraft using a Wright Gipsy engine Howard had available.
 The aircraft went from the drawing board to completion in eight months.

 The fuselage was made of welded steel tubing with aircraft fabric covering.
 The control surfaces were wood with plywood covering.
 The cockpit was sized to an absolute minimum.
 The axle between wheels was shaped like an airfoil, producing some of the lift.
 In 1947, "Pete" was rebuilt as the "Baker Special" with a Continental engine for midget racing.
-The aircraft was rebuilt once again by the Experimental Aircraft Association founder Paul Poberezny as "Little Audey".
+The aircraft was rebuilt once again by the Experimental Aircraft Association founder Paul Poberezny as "Little Audrey".
 The aircraft was mounted with Luscombe wings and a Continental A-75.